UOA-CS732-SE750-Students-2024/project-group-teal-turtles/README.md

 ## Testing the Backend

-The backend can be tested by cd to backend folder and then
+The backend can be tested by first cd to backend folder and then

 ```bash
 npm run test